FalconNL/mc2obj/README.md

 FAQ
 ---

-__I'm running Linux/OS X/something other than Windows.
-How do I use your program?__
-Since Haskell code only runs on the platform you created the binary on I need to set up some virtual machines to do this.
+__I'm running Linux and your program doesn't work__
+I have only tested the release on Ubuntu 10.04 and Ubuntu 11.10, but hopefully it should run on other distributions as well (I'm new at compiling for Linux).
+Make sure you're using the correct version (x86 for 32-bit machines, x64 for 64-bit machines).
+If it doesn't work, please let me know.

+__Is there an OS X version?__
+Not yet.
+I'm still trying to get OS X working in a virtual machine so I can create a binary.
 In the meantime, you can compile the source yourself.
 See the 'How to compile' section below.

 __How do I run this program/what do I do with these .hs files?__
 If you just want to run the program, make sure you're getting the binary release